serokell/blog-posts/untyped-lambda-calculus/article.md

 There are two broad kinds of lambda calculus: _untyped_ and _typed_.
 The _untyped_ kind, discussed in this article, expresses an unrestricted computation.

+While untyped lambda calculus doesn't find much use outside of computability theory, it is necessary to understand it to meaningfully discuss the typed variety (strictly speaking, varieties).

 ## A bit of history

 > 1936 - Alan Turing invents every programming language that will ever be but is shanghaied by British Intelligence to be 007 before he can patent them.